Newport, Wales: Council

 Newport City Council consists of 53 elected councillors.
 The Labour Party won the 2022 election with 35 seats, ahead of the Conservative Party with 7 seats.

 Labour lost control of the council in the 2008 local elections to a Conservative/Liberal Democrat coalition but Labour regained an overall majority of councillors in the 2012 election, continuing until the present day.

 Senedd

-In the Senedd (Welsh Parliament), Newport is divided between the Senedd constituencies of Newport East and Newport West and elects one Member of the Senedd (MS) in each constituency.
-In the 2021 Senedd election, the Labour Party retained both constituencies, which it has held since they were created in 1999.
+In the Senedd, Newport represented by the Senedd constituency of Casnewydd Islwyn, electing six Members of the Senedd (MSs).

+The constituency is represented by the following MSs: